jedavies-dev/kiss-ppc64le/README.md

 ### Kernel modules

 Be sure to load evdev on boot to load keyboard input support.
-Tested with amdgpu/rx580: supported and works fine with xorg.
+Tested with amdgpu on a rx580: supported and works fine with xorg.

 ### GRUB